nlesc-nano/ceiba/paper/paper.md

 Since both the server and the database need some computational resources to run, we anticipate that both the server and database can be deployed at a local/national or cloud computing infrastructure.
-Once the server is up and running, user can install the client (*ceiba-cli*) on their local computer, local cluster, national computing infrascture, cloud, etc.
+Once the server is up and running, user can install the client (*ceiba-cli*) on their local computer, national computing infrascture, cloud, etc.

 Using the client (*ceiba-cli*) the user can interact with the server and perform actions like:
  * store new jobs in the database